Family Law & Divorce

 - Post-divorce modifications and enforcement related to child custody, alimony or child support

 - Paternity actions involving unmarried parents seeking child support or child custody

 - Prenuptial agreements

 - Grandparent visitation

 Our family law attorneys include William Rudnik and Diana Fredericks.

 Mr. Rudnik and Ms. Fredericks are certified as matrimonial attorneys by the Supreme Court of New Jersey.
 They frequently lecture and write articles on family law, ethics, domestic violence, child support, and children’s rights.

 Please see the Gebhardt & Kiefer Family Law Blog for insights and tips from our attorneys.

 For more information or to set up a consultation with a lawyer at Gebhardt & Kiefer, P.C., call 908-735-5161, or fill out the contact form on this site.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout New Jersey.

 Download our Divorce Guide containing useful articles and resources designed to help you and your family through the divorce process.
 It is our hope that these resources help you and your family move forward with confidence.